 Data Foundations

-One trusted set of data — for your dashboards, your AI, and your agents — with clear owners, freshness, and access controls from the moment data lands to the moment it's read.
+One trusted set of data your dashboards, your AI, and your agents can all read.
+Clear owners, freshness targets, and access controls from ingest to query.

 What it is

-Data Foundations is the work of giving your business one trustworthy set of data that every system can read — your dashboards, your AI assistants, your agents, your reports, and your operational tools.
-Today most organizations have the same information stored in three or four places: a warehouse for analytics, a separate copy for AI experiments, a few spreadsheets nobody owns, and the original systems where the data was created.
-Those copies drift, the numbers disagree, and nobody can say with confidence which one is right.
-We replace that with a single governed substrate — and the operating discipline that keeps it accurate, fresh, owned, and properly access-controlled.
-Once it exists, every future AI use case stops needing its own data pipeline.
+Data Foundations gives your business one trustworthy set of data every system can read.
+Today the same information usually lives in three or four places: a warehouse for analytics, a separate copy for AI experiments, a few spreadsheets nobody owns, and the original systems where the data was created.
+The copies drift, the numbers disagree, and nobody can say which one is right.
+We replace that with a single governed substrate and the operating discipline that keeps it fresh, owned, and access-controlled.
+Once it exists, the next AI use case stops needing its own data pipeline.

 Why it matters

 AI is only as honest as the data underneath it.
-An agent that retrieves from a stale document, cites a number that doesn't match the dashboard, or reads from a table that the requesting user is not allowed to see is not a clever AI problem — it is a data substrate problem.
-The most common reason AI pilots fail to reach production is not the model.
-It is that the team building the agent does not have a clean, governed, retrieval-ready source to point it at, so the pilot succeeds on a curated demo dataset and breaks on real operations.
-Data Foundations is what makes the pilot-to-production gap closeable.
+An agent that retrieves from a stale document, cites a number that contradicts the dashboard, or reads a table the requesting user cannot see is a data substrate problem, not a model problem.
+AI pilots most often stall on the way to production because the team has no clean, governed source to point the agent at.
+The pilot succeeds on a curated demo and breaks on real operations.
+Data Foundations closes that gap.

 The umbrella, and its two sub-services

 Data Foundations is the strategic umbrella.
-Two concrete delivery surfaces sit underneath it.
-Data Lake & Lakehouse is the storage and ingestion substrate — the open-format tables, the streaming pipelines, the contracts that keep data honest as it lands.
-LLM-Ready Knowledge Base is the governed corpus layer — the chunked, embedded, permission-aware retrieval surface that agents actually read from.
-Most engagements involve both: the lakehouse holds your structured truth, the knowledge base holds your documents, and they share lineage, ownership, and access controls so an agent or analyst points at one substrate, not five.
+Two delivery surfaces sit underneath it.
+Data Lake & Lakehouse is the storage and ingestion substrate: open-format tables, streaming pipelines, and contracts that keep data honest as it lands.
+LLM-Ready Knowledge Base is the governed corpus layer: chunked, embedded, permission-aware retrieval that agents read from.
+A common pattern is to build both.
+The lakehouse holds structured truth, the knowledge base holds documents, and they share lineage, ownership, and access controls so an agent or analyst points at one substrate.

 - Two sub-services: Data Lake & Lakehouse, LLM-Ready Knowledge Base

-Every engagement starts with an inventory: we walk the operational systems already in flight — warehouses, OLTP databases, document stores, ticketing, code repositories, observability — and produce a source graph: a navigable map of where information actually lives, who owns it, how it flows, and which downstream consumers depend on it.
-From that map we collapse duplicate ingestion paths, write source contracts (input shape, freshness target, owner, error budget, breakage policy), and decide which sub-services to stand up first.
-Quality gates run at ingestion; failed records go to a dead-letter table with an automatic notification to the source owner — not silently dropped.
-Retrieval-ready transformations sit alongside the analytical tables, so the same source of truth powers both the BI dashboard and the agent's citation.
+Each engagement starts with an inventory.
+We walk the operational systems already in flight (warehouses, OLTP databases, document stores, ticketing, code repos, observability) and produce a source graph: a map of where information lives, who owns it, and which downstream consumers depend on it.
+From there we collapse duplicate ingestion paths, write source contracts (input shape, freshness target, owner, error budget), and decide which sub-services to stand up first.
+Quality gates run at ingestion.
+Failed records go to a dead-letter table with a notification to the source owner.
+Retrieval-ready transformations sit alongside analytical tables, so one source of truth powers both the BI dashboard and the agent's citation.

 What it works with

-Data Foundations is the bottom of the stack — everything else reads from it.
-The AI Platform points its model gateway, retrieval pipelines, and MCP tool registry at the foundations to serve agents.
-Agent Workflows use it to gather context before they act, and write durable outcomes back to it.
-Conversation Intelligence lands its captured threads in the foundations so signals stay governed.
-Closed-Loop Knowledge updates flow back into the foundations as new source-graph nodes and refreshed indexes.
-Workflow Evals build their gold and regression sets from production traces stored here.
-If any of those layers is going to be reliable, this layer has to exist first.
+Data Foundations is the bottom of the stack.
+The AI Platform points its model gateway, retrieval pipelines, and MCP tool registry at it.
+Agent Workflows use it to gather context before they act, and write outcomes back.
+Conversation Intelligence lands captured threads in it so signals stay governed.
+Closed-Loop Knowledge updates flow back as new source-graph nodes and refreshed indexes.
+Workflow Evals build gold and regression sets from traces stored here.
+If any layer above is going to be reliable, this one has to exist first.

-Not a one-time migration project.
-Source ownership, freshness contracts, and quality gates are an operating discipline — we set the discipline up and transfer it; we don't run it forever.
-Not a data lake in the older sense: a lake without contracts and lineage becomes a swamp within a year.
-Not vendor lock-in: open table formats and a model-agnostic catalog mean you can change compute engines without rewriting the substrate.
-Not an AI-only project: the same foundations serve finance reporting, operations dashboards, and analyst self-service — the AI use cases just happen to be the ones that catch the failures first.
+This is an operating discipline, not a one-time migration: source ownership, freshness contracts, and quality gates we set up and then transfer to your team.
+Open table formats and a model-agnostic catalog let you swap compute engines without rewriting the substrate (engine swaps still take adaptation work).
+The same foundations serve finance reporting, operations dashboards, and analyst self-service — the AI use cases are simply the ones that surface failures first.

 When you should start

-Concrete signals that you need this work: a number on the executive dashboard regularly disagrees with the number in the underlying system; AI pilots succeed on demo data and stall when pointed at production; new AI use cases each require a net-new pipeline because no governed substrate exists; data quality issues are diagnosed by Slack archaeology instead of by an owned alert; a regulator or customer has asked who can read which data and the answer is 'we'll check'.
-Common starting points are standing up the lakehouse sub-service so analytics and AI share a source of truth, building the knowledge-base sub-service so unstructured content joins the same governance, or starting with the source graph alone — a 4-week diagnostic that maps the current state before deciding what to consolidate first.
+Signals: a number on the executive dashboard regularly disagrees with the underlying system; AI pilots succeed on demo data and stall on production; new AI use cases each require a net-new pipeline because no governed substrate exists; data quality issues are diagnosed by Slack archaeology; a regulator or customer asks who can read which data and the answer is 'we'll check'.
+Common starting points: stand up the lakehouse sub-service so analytics and AI share a source of truth, build the knowledge-base sub-service so unstructured content joins the same governance, or run a 4-week source-graph diagnostic that maps the current state before any consolidation.

 Related learning